 You have studied-or perhaps naturally intuited-various sacred rhythms, gestures, melodies, or words that can call the attention of the gods themselves to the people of Adelrune.
 Or, in more stereotypically "bardic" terms: your talent has become so divine that even the gods wish to witness your greatness.
 This skill is used to aid people who are using the PRAYER skill to connect with their gods.
 To use HYMN, you must spend at least 3 minutes during the beginning of a PRAYER action to perform a song or other bardic display that is dedicated to the particular god or gods that are being invoked.
-For the HYMN to work, your performance must have at least 3 other spectators, which can include anyone involved in the larger prayer.
+You must personally embrace (on your character sheet) the faith of the invoked god(s).
+For the HYMN to work, too, your performance must have at least 3 other spectators, which can include anyone involved in the larger prayer.
 Once you have performed for at least 3 minutes, the total time needed to complete the communal PRAYER action is reduced by 10 minutes.
 Note that this skill cannot stack with itself; there is no way to use HYMN to reduce a PRAYER's duration by more than 10 minutes, even if multiple bards choose to perform.
 If you have both PRIESTHOOD and HYMN, though, you can actually use this skill as part of your use of PRIESTHOOD, with your 3-minute HYMN serving "double duty" as both prayer and song at the same time.
 (This is an exception to the normal rule that you cannot perform two different skills at the same time.)

-Usage: You may perform a 3-minute bardic talent in front of at least 3 characters during the first 3 minutes of a PRAYER to reduce the duration of the PRAYER from 30 minutes to 20 minutes.
+Usage: You may perform a 3-minute bardic talent in front of at least 3 characters during the first 3 minutes of a PRAYER-dedicated to a god of your faith-and reduce the duration of the PRAYER from 30 minutes to 20 minutes.